Loughgall ambush: Legal proceedings

 In September 1988, the Director of Public Prosecutions for Northern Ireland concluded "that the evidence did not warrant the prosecution of any person involved in the shootings".
 Six families of the IRA members and the family of Anthony Hughes commenced civil proceedings against the Ministry of Defence (MoD).
 In April 1991, the widow of Anthony Hughes settled out of court.
 In May 1995, an inquest commenced that was held over four days which concluded that all nine men had died from serious and multiple gunshot wounds.
 Lawyers representing six families of IRA members withdrew from the inquest on the second day of hearings as the Coroner would not provide copies of witness statements to enable them to prepare.
 SAS soldiers did not give evidence, with their statements read out.

 In 2001, the European Court of Human Rights (ECHR) ruled that the eight IRA men and one civilian killed at Loughgall had their human rights violated by the failure of the British Government to conduct a proper investigation into their deaths, that was independent and transparent.
 The applicants, the next-of-kin, claimed that the deaths were an unlawful killing.
 In December 2011, Northern Ireland's Historical Enquiries Team found that not only did the IRA team fire first but that they could not have been safely arrested.
 They concluded that the British Army was justified in opening fire.

 In January 2014, the High Court ordered that the families of the IRA members suing the MoD could widen their claim to include the RUC Chief Constable.
 The police later disclosed documents for the court case revealing that IRA members had been under military surveillance for weeks prior to the ambush.
-In March 2014, the Hughes family received an apology from the MoD for the death of Anthony and for injuring Oliver that both men were "wholly innocent of any wrongdoing".
+In March 2014, the Hughes family received an apology from the MoD for the death of Anthony and for injuring Oliver, stating that both men were "wholly innocent of any wrongdoing".

 In September 2015, the Advocate General for Northern Ireland announced that a new inquest would be held.
 In September 2019, at a preliminary hearing the presiding coroner was told that the inquest may run for three to six months.
 In April 2020, lawyers acting on behalf of the families lodged a submission with the Committee of Ministers of the Council of Europe requesting an infringement proceeding in the ECHR for the 2001 judgement as the coroner had not fixed a hearing date for the inquest.

 In pop culture

 "Loughgall Ambush" is the name of a republican ballad about the attack, recorded by Charlie and the Bhoys amongst others.
 The event was also mentioned in the song "Streets of Sorrow/Birmingham Six" by London Irish band The Pogues.